OgGhostJelly/ogj-ferium/README.md

 #### Configure

-You can configure these same settings afterwards by running `ferium profile configure`.
+You can configure these same settings afterwards by running `ogj-ferium profile configure`.
 Again, you can provide these settings as flags.

 #### Manage

-You can get information about the current profile by running `ferium profile` or `ferium profile info`, and about all the profiles you have by running `ferium profiles` or `ferium profile list`.
+You can get information about the current profile by running `ogj-ferium profile` or `ogj-ferium profile info`, and about all the profiles you have by running `ogj-ferium profiles` or `ogj-ferium profile list`.
-Switch to a different profile using `ferium profile switch`.
+Switch to a different profile using `ogj-ferium profile switch`.
-Delete a profile using `ferium profile delete` and selecting the profile you want to delete.
+Delete a profile using `ogj-ferium profile delete` and selecting the profile you want to delete.

 ## Feature Requests